Andros-Spica/hpcModel/README.md

 - See our a presentation overviewing the model and its results, hosted in another repository: https://github.com/Andros-Spica/ENE-Angourakis-et-al-2019

 Dedicated article:
->Angourakis, A., Alcaina-Mateos, J., Madella, M., and Zurro, D. (to be anounced) *Human-Plant Coevolution: a modelling framework for theory-building on the origin of agriculture*.
+>Angourakis, Andreas, Jonas Alcaina-Mateos, Marco Madella, and Debora Zurro.
+2021 (preprint).
+‘Human-Plant Coevolution: A Modelling Framework for Theory-Building on the Origins of Agriculture’. bioRxiv. https://doi.org/10.1101/2021.11.19.469342.

 Cite this repository as:

 >Angourakis, Andreas, & Alcaina-Mateos, Jonas.
-(2022, May 23).
-Andros-Spica/hpcModel: Human-Plant Coevolution model: source files, simulation interface, sensitivity analysis report and documentation (Version v1.2).
+(2022, May 27).
+Andros-Spica/hpcModel: Human-Plant Coevolution model: source files, simulation interface, sensitivity analysis report and documentation (Version v1.3).
 Zenodo. http://doi.org/10.5281/zenodo.3881916